DanilaNagornyi/DanilaNagornyi/README.md

 <br />

-### Hi my name is Danila Nagornyi - i is Frontend-developer
+### Hi my name is Danila Nagornyi - i is Software engineer

 I come up with ideas and bring them to life through elegant interfaces.
 I pay great attention to the user experience, architecture, and code quality of the things I create.